unisave-cloud/docs/unisave-cloud.md

 Unisave Cloud builds on top of Unisave Local and allows you to save data in the cloud.

-> **Note:** Unisave Cloud is currently under development, so the unity asset does not contain any code for it and the documentation below is rather sparse.
+> **Note:** Unisave Cloud is currently under development, so players must be registered manually just for testing purpouses.

-Before you can access data, you have to login a player:
+First you need to create account in the online service and then set some properties in the unity asset configuration tab.
+See the [cloud connection manual](cloud-connection.md) for details.

+Now inside your game, you first need your player to log in:

 ```cs
 public class MyLoginController : MonoBehaviour, ILoginCallback